Motocross Schools and Technique DVDs

 I’m proud of my accomplishments because I know how hard I worked at it but at the same time I realize I could have done better if I knew how to prepare better.
 If I knew how to test and adjust the bike better, how to learn and practice better, how to make the right decisions, not only in racing but in life in general.
 I guess you could say I learned by trial and error, by making mistakes, learning the hard way, going to the school of hard knocks.
 I think falling short of my potential, as many other racers have done, gave me the motivation to teach and coach young upcoming riders to do things the right way.

 In 1985 when my pro racing career came to a forced ending, going full circle back to a privateer I began my Motocross Instructional School.
 In the years since I’ve trained hundreds of students, but the one’s you’ve probably heard the most about are Jeremy McGrath, Kevin Windham and Ryan Villopoto,.
 I was Jeremy’s personal trainer for most of his career.
 I trained Kevin and Ryan for a few years back in their earlier days.
 I have trained and coached many other top pro motocross racers, including John Dowd, Ezra Lusk, Mike Brown, Brock Hepler, Stephane Roncada, Brock Sellards, Steve Lamson, Ernesto Fonseca, Brian Swink, Kyle Lewis, Jiri Dostal and Branden Jesseman.
 I’ve also trained Off-Road heroes Fred Andrews, Chuck Woodford and Rich Lafferty.
 “See Testimonials”.
 I have found that I have a real knack for teaching, and it has become my goal to train motocross riders around the world.
+Not only am I doing this through my personal schools and Training DVDs but also through Certifying MX Instructors around the world to teach under my school’s format.
+Currently there are 6 with 2 more in the training and testing stages.

 Through my motocross schools, instructional DVDs, and the popular Motocross Practice Manual, I have introduced nearly a half million amateur riders to what I term, “The 55 Absolute Techniques of Motocross” – commandments for the motocross track calculated to give riders ideal body position and balance while accelerating, cornering, jumping, braking, along with mastery of each of the motorcycle’s five controls.
 Maintaining the center of balance and mastering the use of the throttle, brakes, clutch and shifter are the fundamentals which serve as the whole foundation of Motocross riding Skills.
 But there are dozens of individual techniques to learn and practice that go into mastering these fundamentals.
 When a rider can automatically do all the techniques correctly and shred the entire course with a style all his own, it’s way more than just dirt bike riding or motocross riding; it’s an Art form.
 Here at my motocross school and with my instructional DVDs we’re all about the most effective coaching, training and motocross instruction to bring out the best in every rider; whether they are in the C class or one of the world’s best.
 Find you’re motocross potential here at GSMXS.